Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS: Systematic uncertainty

 \subsection{Summary of systematic uncertainties}

 The systematics uncertainties described above are incorporated into the fitting and extraction procedures detailed in Sec.~\ref{sec:extraction}.
 As the analysis employs a simultaneous fit of the signal and sideband selections rather than a background subtraction, the uncertainties on the event rates do not translate directly to the uncertainties on the extracted cross section due to the resulting correlation between the parameters.
-To quantify the individual contributions to the final result, in Sec.~\ref{sec:fracuncxsec}, we used ``N-minus-X method" to illustrate the impact of each uncertainty source on the measured cross section.
+To quantify the individual contributions to the final result, in Sec.~\ref{sec:fracuncxsec}, we used a method removing one category of systematic uncertainty at a time from an Asimov fit to illustrate the impact of each on the measured cross section.